 Help Fight Climate Change

-New York cannot break its addiction to fossil fuels and move to a renewable future by permitting new infrastructure that will lock us into decades of fossil fuel use and leave our land and water vulnerable to spills and accidents.
+New York cannot break its addiction to fossil fuels and move to a renewable future by permitting new infrastructure that will lock us into decades of fossil fuel use.
 TAKE ACTION TODAY!
-Call Governor Cuomo today to urge him to use the State’s powers to deny permits, Water Quality Certifications, or other regulatory approvals for transmission pipelines, power generating plants, compressor stations, and fossil fuel infrastructure projects that are environmental hazards and would perpetuate New York’s dependence on burning natural gas, coal and oil for energy generation.
+Call Governor Cuomo today to urge him to use the State’s powers to deny permits, Water Quality Certifications, or other regulatory approvals for transmission pipelines, power generating plants, compressor stations, and fossil fuel infrastructure projects that are environmental hazards and would perpetuate New York’s dependence on burning natural gas, coal, and oil for energy generation.
 Tell the Governor: No more fossil fuel infrastructure!

 With climate deniers firmly in control of national policies, it will be up to the states to hold corporate polluters accountable.
-New York Attorney General Eric Schneiderman is currently leading an investigation into whether the oil industry misled investors, regulators and the public about climate change and thwarted efforts that would curb emissions of greenhouse gases.
+The Office of the New York State Attorney General is currently leading an investigation into whether the oil industry misled investors, regulators and the public about climate change and thwarted efforts that would curb emissions of greenhouse gases.
 Oil and Gas corporations must tell the public and their shareholders the truth about their role in accelerating the pace of climate change.
-NY Attorney General Schneiderman is one of the last checks on the immense power of the Oil and Gas industry.
+The Office of the New York State Attorney General is one of the last checks on the immense power of the Oil and Gas industry.
 This is a David vs. Goliath issue, and it will shape the planet for years and decades to come.
 Join us in urging him to pursue his investigation to the fullest extent of the law.